Best practices to avoid rate limiting

 Monitoring API activity against your rate limit

-You can use the API dashboard in the Zendesk Support admin interface to monitor your API activity against your rate limit in the last 24 hours.
-See Tracking API activity against your rate limit in the Support Help Center.
+You can use the API usage dashboard in Admin Center to monitor your API activity against your rate limit.
+See Managing API usage in your Zendesk account in Zendesk help.

-You can also use the following response headers to confirm the account's current rate limit and monitor the number of requests remaining in the current minute:
+The following response headers contain the account's rate limit and the number of requests remaining for the current minute:

 X-Rate-Limit: 700X-Rate-Limit-Remaining: 699